treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 ## Objectives

-* Practice using ssh and Treehouses Remote
+* Practice using ssh and treehouses Remote
 * Practice running Docker container
 * Learn how to use Tor to remotely access your Raspberry Pi